Executive Director, CFRE

 Evan fosters relationships with youth at Bright Futures for Youth in this part-time position.
 She also works for the Center for the Arts as their bar manager, where she oversees up to 40 volunteers at a time.
 Evan is a certified Doula, providing support and assistance before, during and after childbirth.
 Her experience working with youth includes serving as a child and adolescent equine riding instructor.
 She also has experience in the hospitality field.
 Evan received a California Institute of the Arts degree in Entertainment Technology and Post-production Editing from Santa Monica College.

 Cori has been working with youth in some capacity for 20 years.
 Her first experiences as a Girl Scout camp counselor during her teenage years lead to a love of working with children.
 While working with severely emotionally disturbed teenagers at Charis Youth Center, Cori became interested in how trauma and adverse childhood experiences (ACEs) can shape a person for life.
 Cori taught math at Nevada City School of the Arts and worked as a special ed aide.
 She most recently ran the expanded learning program at Bell Hill Academy.
 Cori is active in the California Afterschool Network, helping to advocate for funding and recognition of how vital after-school programs are to California youth.
 Cori earned her Master of Science in Child Development from University of La Verne in California.

-Aurora oversees the SAFE (Stability, Access, Foundation, Empowerment) program, which provides academic, social and emotional support, life-skills training to 16-24-year-old young men and women experiencing homelessness and housing insecurity as they transition into adulthood.
-Aurora graduated with a Bachelor of Arts in community advocacy and social policy from Arizona State University (ASU) and received her Master of Social Work degree from ASU Watts College of Public Service in 2020.
+Aurora oversees the SAFE (Stability, Access, Foundation, Empowerment) program, which provides case management, basic needs, academic, social and emotional support, and life-skills training to youth 10-26 at risk of or experiencing homelessness and housing insecurity.
+Aurora graduated with a Bachelor of Arts in Community Advocacy and Social Policy from Arizona State University (ASU) and received her Master of Social Work degree from ASU Watts College of Public Service.